bednarek-v/ADS-Team-Project-2024/README.md

 ## Prerequisites
 Before using the app, ensure that you have the following installed on your system:

-Python: Version 3.x or later (Download Python) Node.js: Version 14.x or later (Download Node.js)
+Python: Version 3.x or later [Download Python](https://www.python.org/downloads/)

+Node.js: Version 14.x or later [Download Node.js](https://nodejs.org/en/download/package-manager)

-npm: Comes pre-installed with Node.js (used for managing frontend dependencies) Development Environment
+npm: Comes pre-installed with Node.js (used for managing frontend dependencies)

+### Development Environment

 Backend: The backend is developed using Python with the Flask library for routing and API management.
 Additional dependencies are listed in the requirements.txt file.

 Frontend: The frontend is built using React, a JavaScript library for building user interfaces, and Vite for a fast development environment.

-Libraries Used:
+#### Libraries Used:
 Backend: Flask, Flask-Cors

-Frontend: React, React-DOM, styled-components Operating System: The app was developed and tested on Windows 10.
+Frontend: React, React-DOM, styled-components

+Operating System: The app was developed and tested both on MacOS 15.1 and Windows 10.
 It should also work on other operating systems with the correct environment setup.
+There should be no difference in using Intel or Apple silicon for Mac users.

 Additional Notes

 For macOS or Linux users, replace python with python3 and pip with pip3 in the terminal commands during installation.